MUbarak123-56/image-digit-scquantathon/README.md

 ![Pre-processing](images/convolution.png)

 The image above showcases the pre-processing step of the algorithm.
-This aspect focuses on flattening the image into 784 vector while using PCA to reduce its size to 12 dimensions before being fed into the quantum layer.
+This aspect focuses on flattening the image into 784 vector while reducing its size to 168 dimensions before being fed into the quantum layer.

 ![Quantum Layer](images/quantum_layer.png)